Caps & Hats

 Pricing, MOQ, and Unit Cost Drivers for Bulk Baseball Caps

-The unit cost of a trade show baseball Caps Bulk Order depends on quantity, construction, fabric, decoration method, logo complexity, number of decoration locations, packaging, sample requirements, shipping method, and deadline.
+The unit cost of a trade show baseball caps bulk order custom booth gear project depends on quantity, construction, fabric, decoration method, logo complexity, number of decoration locations, packaging, sample requirements, shipping method, and deadline.
 A basic stocked cap with one-location embroidery sits in a different price band than a custom color cap with a woven patch, side embroidery, individual bags, and rush freight.

-As a practical range, standard decorated caps often land around $3-$9 per unit at common event quantities, while more customized builds can move above that.
+For 2026 planning, standard decorated caps often land around $4-$11 per unit at common event quantities, while more customized builds can move above that.
 Lower-cost options exist, especially at higher volume, but the better question is not only “Can the unit cost come down?”
 It is “Will people actually wear this after the show?”

 Minimum order quantity varies by build.
 Standard cap styles with simple embroidery may have lower minimums because blank stock and decoration workflows are easier to manage.
 Fully custom colors, specialty fabrics, private labels, recycled materials, custom patches, and unusual closures usually require higher quantities because setup, sourcing, and production coordination become more involved.